frdmn/init.js/README.md

   -i, --ignore-git  Ignore existing .git folder in the current directory, can be true or false  [default: false]
 ```

+#### Custom templates

+Since version 1.2.0 you are able to add custom readme and license templates without sending a pull request on GitHub nor adding them in the `node_modules/` folder.

+Just create a directory called `.initjs` in your home folder and drop your template readmes into `~/.initjs/readmes/` and licenses ([obviously](https://i.imgur.com/eGHU2IZ.gif)) into `~/.initjs/licenses/`.

 ## Contributing

 1. Fork it